CVH-Lernfabrik/serverless_plc/opc/README.md

-# Setting up an OPC UA server on a KUNBUS Revolution Pi 3
+# Setting up an OPC UA server on a KUNBUS RevPi Core 3

 This guide describes, how to set up an OPC UA server on a [KUNBUS Revolution Pi 3](https://revolution.kunbus.de/) (RevPi) using